Low-Key LA Luxury: 12 Affordable Hotels in

 You can book the room, and many Joplin devotees do.
 The owners added a plaque inside the closet.
 Her fans continue to add their own tributes to the walk over the years in a makeshift shrine.

-10. Cinema Suites Bed and Breakfast (Central LA)
+10. Cinema Suites Bed and Breakfast (Central Los Angeles)

-If when you think LA, you don't immediately think B&B, then you're right.
-But there is a bed and breakfast in LA that you should check out if you love family-run businesses and good storytellers.
+If when you think Los Angeles, you don't immediately think B&B, then you're right.
+But there is a bed and breakfast in Los Angeles that you should check out if you love family-run businesses and good storytellers.

-The Cinema Suites Bed and Breakfast is three minutes from Beverly Hills and in the heart of LA.
+The Cinema Suites Bed and Breakfast is three minutes from Beverly Hills and in the heart of Los Angeles.
 But the location is only one of many reasons to check in here.

 First, the rooms are spectacular.
 There are four rooms - all with cinematic themes - and a guest house.